 Diagnosis and Treatment Planning

 A full mouth reconstruction usually requires various treatments to improve your smile's aesthetics, function, and health.
-Your dentist will create an individualized treatment plan to accomplish all your goals and help you regain confidence in your smile.
+Dr. Roshan will create an individualized treatment plan to accomplish all your goals and help you regain confidence in your smile.

 Diagnosing and treating each condition may require different procedures, such as fillings, crowns, bridges, or dental implants.
 In some cases, orthodontic treatment may also be necessary to align the bite.
 As a full mouth reconstruction relies on multiple therapies and techniques, it can take several months or even a year to complete the entire procedure.

 Receiving a full mouth reconstruction is extremely common to restore your appearance and oral functions if you've lost teeth due to disease or damage.
 Additionally, suppose you have a severely damaged smile due to trauma or a medical condition such as cancer.
-In that case, your dentist may recommend undergoing a full mouth reconstruction to improve your quality of life.
+In that case, Dr. Roshan may recommend undergoing a full mouth reconstruction to improve your quality of life.

 Procedures Involved In A Full Mouth Reconstruction